sonic-net/sonic-swss/crates/countersyncd/benches/ipfix_actor_perf_results.md

 The internal 8,192-counter batching target is not an input or record limit.
 Records larger than the target are sent intact in their own batch; channel capacity limits the number of items, not a fixed maximum number of counters.

+## Exporter Assumptions

+The exporter is expected to allocate increasing template IDs, reusing them only after a long wrap.
+Delivery during template changes is best effort: unknown data is dropped immediately, not replayed after installation.
+Delete and Deactivate remove only the owning session; valid same-ID installation in the same observation domain is supported afterward, without distinguishing late packets from an earlier use of that ID.

+Active and pending templates coexist, with per-template handover only for a unique match of ordered (object name, type ID, stat ID) counters in the same domain.
+Widths may change.
+Ambiguous pairing is unsupported: the actor does not guess a replacement or perform a session-wide cutover.
+A complete accepted snapshot removes omitted active templates without a unique replacement; only matched old/new pairs coexist until valid new data arrives.
+Successfully used additions become active and participate in subsequent handovers.

 ## Historical Helper Revision Comparison